YahuiSun/PGST/README.md

-<b>The Reddit dataset</b> is in the Reddit folder.
+<b>The DBLP dataset</b> is in the dblp/DBLP_2498k folder.
 The dictionary is as follows.

-Community_num = 148873, Keyword_num = 591072, community_keyword_pair_num (dummy_vertex_num) = 1023334

-In "Communities.txt", an example line content is "r/phinvest	1000035",
-which means that the ID of community "r/phinvest" is 1000035.

-In "Keywords.txt", an example line content is "personal space	2", which means that the ID of keyword "personal space" is 2.

-In "dummy_vertex_IDs.txt", an example line content is "1008668+287955	2247821",
-which means that the pair of community 1008668 and keyword 287955 has an ID of 2247821.

-Each comment file, e.g., "Comments_2019_9_1.txt",  records the comment data for a day.
-An example line content in a comment file is "2604152	6_2,7_5", which means that the details of comments corresponding to dummy vertex 2604152 (suppose that 2604152 corresponds to the pair of community X and keyword Y; then these comments are in community X and contain keyword Y) is 6_2,7_5, i.e., there are 2 comments in hour 6 and 5 comments in hour 7 (the hour ID is from 0 to 23).
+Each of "dblp_v12_fields.txt" corresponds to a field of study.
+For example, "28341\<&\>Biological immune system" means that the filed of "Biological immune system" has a field ID of 28341.
+There are 127726 fields of study in total.

+Each line of "dblp_v12_authors.txt" corresponds to an author, and contain the following information:"Author_ID\<&\>Author_name\<&\>Fields_of_study_IDs_and_Weights\<&\>Citation_num\<&\>Paper_num".
+For example, "1514\<&\>Ting Fu Lin\<&\>\<2765,0.4513\>;\<412,0.4679\>;\<4370,0.5216\>;\<77,0.4012\>\<&\>6\<&\>1" means that Author 1514 has the name of Ting Fu Lin, and are in the fields of 2765, 412, 4370, 77.
+This author is associated with the weights of 0.4513, 0.4679, 0.5216, 0.4012 for the above fields (large weights indicate high probabilities).
+This author has a total citation of 6, and has 1 paper in total.
+There are 2497782 authors in total.

+Each line of "dblp_v12_linkes.txt" contains the IDs of two authors, and shows that these two authors have co-authored papers.

+As discussed in the supplement, due to the inefficiency of hub labeling, we use a half of DBLP dataset for the additional experiments in the supplement.
+The half of DBLP dataset is in the dblp/DBLP_1248k folder.